-The Financial Stability Forum (re-established as the Financial Stability Board in April 2009), in April 2010, issued nine principles for sound compensation practices designed to ensure effective governance of compensation, effective alignment of compensation with prudent risk taking, and effective supervisory oversight and engagement by stakeholders (FSF 2009).
+In April 2010, the Financial Stability Board (which was known as the Financial Stability Forum until April 2009) issued nine principles for sound compensation practices designed to ensure effective governance of compensation, effective alignment of compensation with prudent risk-taking and effective supervisory oversight and engagement by stakeholders (Financial Stability Forum 2009).
 The three principles dealing with effective governance are especially important.
-Principle 1 states that 'the firm's board of directors must actively oversee the compensation system's design and operation.'
-The idea is that the compensation system 'should not be primarily controlled by the chief executive officer and management team.
-Relevant board members and employees must have independence and expertise in risk management and compensation'.
-Principle 2 states that 'the firm's board of directors must monitor and review the compensation system to ensure the system operates as intended.'
-Principle 3 states that 'staff engaged in financial and risk control must be independent, have appropriate authority, and be compensated in a manner that is independent of the business areas they oversee and commensurate with their key role in the firm.'
+Principle 1 states that 'the firm's board of directors must actively oversee the compensation system's design and operation'.
+The idea is that the compensation system should not be primarily controlled by the chief executive officer and management team.
+Relevant board members and employees must have independence and expertise in risk management and compensation.

+Principle 2 states that

+the firm's board of directors must monitor and review the compensation system to ensure that the system operates as intended.

+Principle 3 states that

+staff engaged in financial and risk control must be independent, have appropriate authority, and be compensated in a manner that is independent of the business areas they oversee and commensurate with their key role in the firm.

-3.7.5 Early Warning Signals
+7.5.
+Early Warning Signals

-Public policy towards crisis prevention and resolution has included concerted efforts to improve early warning signals and the promptness of response to crises.
-Policy in the area of warning signals has at least two interrelated aspects.
+Public policy towards crisis prevention and resolution has included concerted efforts to improve early warning signals and promptness of response to crises.
+Policy in the area of early warning signals has at least two interrelated aspects.
 One is developing the ability to recognize and comprehend signals from financial firms that they are experiencing serious problems, especially liquidity and credit problems.
 The second involves putting in place a forward-looking risk-based supervision framework that could alert the authorities to problems arising with respect to both individual firms and a financial subsector or market.

 A risk-focused bank supervision framework that is forward-looking can be an important component of an early warning system (see, for example, Baldwin 2002).
-Risk-focused supervision requires the supervisor to make qualitative assessments and develop a thorough understanding of a bank's risk profile and risk management capabilities.
-Forward-looking and proactive, risk-focused supervision also requires flexibility in supervisory programme design.
-The approach, in brief, involves identifying different categories of banks and then developing supervisory programmes tailored to the specific needs of each category.
+Risk-focused supervision requires the supervisor to make qualitative assessments and to develop a thorough understanding of a bank's risk profile and risk-management capabilities.
+Forward-looking and proactive risk-focused supervision also requires flexibility in supervisory programme design.
+The approach, in brief, involves identifying different categories of banks and then developing supervisory programs tailored to the specific needs of each category.
 Statutory supervisory requirements must be sufficiently flexible to accommodate such an approach.

-3.7.6 Organizational Structure: Unified or Not?
+7.6.
+Organizational Structure: Unified or Not?

-It is obvious that, from an organizational perspective, a regulatory/supervisory agency must have clear objectives, autonomy, and expertise to do its job, as well as be accountable to government, parliament, financial sector/industry, and the populace at large.
+It is obvious that, from an organizational perspective, a regulatory/supervisory agency must have clear objectives, the autonomy and expertise to do its job, and must be accountable to government, parliament, the financial sector/industry and the populace at large.
 Autonomy includes budgetary and instrument autonomy.
-Instrument autonomy includes authority and power to enforce its rules and to sanction for non-compliance, as well as immunity from prosecution of its officials for official actions taken in the line of duty.
+Instrument autonomy includes the authority and power to enforce rules and to sanction for non-compliance, as well as immunity from prosecution of its officials for official actions taken in the line of duty.